ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 The exact packet format and possible messages are described in the document: [IXIAN Network Protocol](https://projectixian.github.io/tech_docs/protocol.html)

-# 6. Hybrid PoW
+# 6. Ixiac (Hybrid PoW)

-## Difficulty Problem

-One of the bigger challenges when designing new DLT concepts is security.
-Based on the method of operation, it is critical that potentialattackers do not have an easy way to subvert network operation.
-We must make it difficult for malicious users to alter the blockchain for their own benefit, or disrupt the service, while maintaining a low barrier to entry for legitimate users.
-We have named this concept the 'Difficulty problem'

-Here is a non-comprehensive list of possible modes of operation:

-* **Proof-of-Work (Bitcoin, most other cryptocurrencies)**: Barrier to exploitation is the required computing power to produce new, valid blocks.
-An attacker must be able to generate blocks, which will be accepted by the network, and do so faster than the rest of the network (51% attack).
-The mathematical problem, which is being solved to ensure the difficulty of this computation has not, as of yet, been found to have cryptographic weaknesses, therefore this approach is now considered safe.

-* **Proof-of-Stake (Ethereum - UPCOMING)**: Here, the difficulty in subverting the network lies in the requirement to own pre-existing funds, before valid blocks may be generated and appended to the network.
-An attacker must own significant amounts of the digital currency in order to subvert the network operation.
-Proof of Stake is employed much more rarely than Proof-of-Work, but significant weaknesses of the approach have not, so far, been put forward.
-The approach is considered safe, because an attacker would need significant investment into the cryptocurrency in order to gain enough 'voting power' in the network to do harm.

-* **Proof-of-Space, Proof-of-Capacity**: This approach requires commitment of significant amounts of memory or disk space in order to calculate valid blocks.
-This is similar to Proof-of-Work, whereas an attacker must make a large monetary investment into hardware before he or she would be able to subvert operations.

-A constant is quickly revealed: A would-be attacker must invest into either hardware, processing time (cloud) or the targeted cryptocurrency, in order to manipulate the blockchain.
-Depending on the size of the network and the valuation of the currency, the investment quickly becomes prohibitively large.

-## Ixian's solution

 One of the critical considerations when starting a DLT project such as Ixian is user adoption.
 We wanted to make the platform as open and easy to join as possible.
 Absolutely anyone interested in the project should be able (with the bare minimal hardware and time investment) to set up their own DLT and S2 nodes and begin participating.
 Ixian's consensus algorithm relies on sufficient numbers to thwart potential attacks or abuse, so we wanted as many people as possible to join.

 The barrier to entry must therefore be simple to surmount for regular users, yet problematic should a bad actor attempt to bring up hundreds, or thousands of nodes online in a short period of time.
-Ixian's barrier to entry for DLT nodes is monetary - a Node must posess a certain number of Ixi coins before it can participate as a Master node.
+Ixian's barrier to entry for DLT nodes at the moment is monetary - a Node must posess a certain number of Ixi coins before it can participate as a Master node.
 These coins may be obtained through different means:
 * Purchase or gift from an existing Ixian user
 * Trade through a cryptocurrency exchange which supports Ixian
 * Mine the coins on low-cost hardware

+Eventually this model will change and Master Nodes will no longer require a minimum balance to process the blockchain and add signatures, but there will be a small PoW-type problem in order to generate a valid PL entry, which will preclude a single entitiy from adding a large number of malicious nodes.

-The Hybrid PoW concept enables Ixian users to generate currency by solving mathematical problems.
+The Ixiac concept enables Ixian users to generate currency by solving mathematical problems.
 The amount required is relatively simple to achieve even for old or low-cost hardware, yet sufficiently limiting if someone wishes to create many Master nodes at once.
 The Ixian blockchain doesn't require this work - it will keep moving on regardless based on the Ixian Consensus algorithm - but the option of PoW allows us to generate sufficient initial currency for the network to become viable to a wide range of users, and at the same time precludes us from needing to generate all those coins in the Genesis block.
 A beneficial side effect of this scheme is that Ixian's early adopters will get the most benefit from this system.

 A lot more details about how the Hybrid PoW and the block mining difficulty is calculated can be found in the [IXIAN Hybrid PoW](https://projectixian.github.io/tech_docs/hybrid_pow.html) document.

-# 7. TIV
+# 7. TIV Clients

+TIV (Transaction Inclusion Verification) is a method through which light clients can check in a trustless system if their transaction was successfully included in the blockchain without having to download and verify the DLT chain themselves.

 ## Problem to be solved